Casino, New South Wales: Overview

 Casino is the seat of the Richmond Valley Council, a local government area.

 Settlement of the area began in 1840 when pastoral squatters George Robert Stapleton and his business partner, Mr. Clay, set up a cattle station which they initially called Cassino after Cassino (near Monte Cassino) in Italy.
 The town now has a sister city agreement with the Italian village.

 Casino is among Australia's largest beef centres.
 It is the regional hub of a very large cattle industry and positions itself as the "Beef Capital" of Australia, although the city of Rockhampton also claims this title.
 In addition it is the service centre for a rich agricultural area.

 Each year the town celebrates Casino Beef Week.
-It was not held in 2007 but since that year, has continued to be held and celebrated with the 2019 one being held from 18 to 28 May.
+It was not held in 2007 but since that year, has continued to be held and celebrated with the exception of 2020.
+The 2024 event took place from 18 to 26 May.

 The Richmond River runs through the town separating South Casino from the rest of the town.

 Climate

-Casino experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, humid summers and mild, comfortably dry winters.
+Casino experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, humid summers and mild, relatively dry winters.

-Population
+Demographics

-According to the 2016 census of Population, there were 10,914 people in Casino.
+According to the 2021 census of Population, there were 9,968 people in Casino.